Bullying & Harassment

 Is your society a safe space?

 As a committee member it is your responsibility to ensure your society is a safe and welcoming space for all your members.
 We are here to support you to do this.
-If you see anything that doesn’t feel right get in touch immediately with the Societies Team.
+If you see something that doesn’t feel right, let us know.

 What is an Active Bystander?